cafehaine/site/content/fighting_for_a_dumber_and_faster_web.md

+title: Fighting for a dumber and faster web
+tags: html,css,static,web
+date: 0001-01-01
+---
 # Introduction
 Recently, I've re-written my website to be dumber, faster, and more secure.
 How did I do it?.
 It's simple, no more PHP or any server-side code, and no more